 Flight Nurse Guidelines

-- Three years of critical care nursing experience in an ICU or ED.
+- Five years of critical care nursing experience in an ICU or ED.

 - Possess excellent clinical assessment skills.

 - Seek opportunities to develop independent decision-making skills, i.e., charge role.

 - Demonstrate an ability to problem solve and be resourceful.